ramandeep171/staging-rachinfra-19/infinys_whatsapp_blasting/readme.md

 2. Fill the form:
    - **Subject** and **Message/Header/Footer** fields support the placeholders listed in the Variables tab (e.g., `{{contact.name}}`).
    - **WhatsApp Account** is a direct link to the default WhatsApp configuration; creation/quickedits are disabled to guarantee a single source of truth.
+   - **WhatsApp Template** (optional) lets you select any approved template of the chosen account (currently limited to `res.partner` templates).
+Pick one whenever Meta requires a template for marketing broadcasts; leave empty to send a free-text body inside the existing 24h conversation window.
    - Choose **Recipients** = Mailing List or Manual Contacts.
    - Select the Mailing List or the Contact records, then set the **Schedule Date** (must be >= current datetime).
 3. Click **Submit to Scheduler** to move the mailing to the queue or **Send Now** to push it immediately.
 When no WAHA webhook is configured, both actions call Odoo’s native WhatsApp API and send messages through Meta Cloud.